Known4225/Logic-Gates-Python/README.txt

 Welcome to Logic Gates™

-download files and run python3 logicgates.py
+download files and run

+python3 logicgates.py

+You can add -f and a filename to load in a file

 Create logic circuits by summoning components with keybinds and click and drag mechanics to wire and rearrange components.
 This project has support for 8 types of unique components with all the infinite possibilities of functional completeness